DTEAMTECH/story-installer/README.md

 # Story installer

-This is a simple command line tool to spin up story node.
+This is a simple command line tool to spin up Story protocol node.
 It is designed to be simple and easy to use.

 python 3.8 or python3.10 or python3.11 is required to run this tool.